CoffeeITWorks/ansible-generic-help/README.md

 [install ansible](http://docs.ansible.com/ansible/intro_installation.html)

 Note for fedora (when using pip):
-You need `python2-cryptography python2-devel python2-cffi ` and use pip2 install
+You need `python2-cryptography python2-devel python2-cffi openssl-devel` and use pip2 install
 Install also: `redhat-rpm-config` if not installed pip got error: `gcc: error: /usr/lib/rpm/redhat/redhat-hardened-cc1:` No such file or directory

 Note for Ubuntu14.04 (when using pip):
-Installed: `fff`
+Have installed: `python-dev python-cffi libssl-dev`

 For all distros (when using pip):
 Also use `pip2 install --upgrade pip` before install